The Photo Extremist YouTube ChannelThe Photo Extremist Twitter Account

 Using an Interval Timer Shooting mode (or an Intervalometer)

 Intervalometers are on the Nikon D700, D300, and D300sIf you are using a higher-end DSLR, your camera should have an interval timer shooting mode (or sometimes called Intervalometer) already in the camera.
 The intervalometer will allow you to take 30 second exposures one after the other, automatically.
 We can then take all these exposures and combine them together on the computer.
 Check your cameras manual or go inside the camera menu to see if it has an interval timer shooting mode.
-If it does, set everything on manual (manual focus, manual white balance) Take 30 second exposures with minimal amounts of interval time in between each exposure.
+If it does, set everything on manual (manual focus, manual white balance) Take 30 second exposures with the minimal amount of interval time in between each exposure.
 Some cameras take longer to write the image to the card and it takes longer than one second, so you may have to set the interval times for 2 seconds.
 Go by trial and error until you get it right.
-Take anywhere from 50-300 frames.
+Once you find it, you can start taking the actual shots.
+I’d take anywhere from 50-300 frames.

 Using a Remote to take Star Trails